Growing Up Sesame

 I watched a lot of Sesame Street when I was young, with healthy portions of Mr. Rogers' Neighborhood and Reading Rainbow folded in for good measure.

-I've been burnt, steamrolled, toasted, bamboozled, zinged, and railroaded.
-And this was in my adult life.
+When I was young, I got burnt, steamrolled, toasted, bamboozled, zinged, and railroaded.
 Yet I continue to believe that people are fundamentally good, and no one's intention is to hurt anyone else.

 Why?
 Two words: The Muppets.
 In a world where the least palatable characters were Oscar the Grouch and Bert, I never had the opportunity to truly experience negativity.
 Oscar was a grouch because he had to be.
 I assume he was contractually obligated.
 Plus, he lived in a trashcan.
 And Bert?
 Well, if I had room with Ernie, I'd be a bit cranky myself.
 I mean, who did he think he was, parading those boogie woogie sheep through the house at all hours?